open-power/hostboot/src/import/hwpf/fapi2/docs/topics/Attributes.md

 `<mrwHide/>`

+*Note : Will be deprecated once platforms support the various platInit tags*

 ### overrideOnly
 Indicates that this attribute is only ever modified from its default value using lab override tools.
 Using this tag will result in memory savings for the platform and also hide it from the MRW tooling.

 `<overrideOnly/>`

+*Note : Will be deprecated once platforms support the various platInit tags*

 ### platInit
 Indicates that the platform is responsible for providing the value of this attribute.
 This could be algorithmically, sourced from VPD, defined as part of the MRW, or blank space allocated for lab overrides.

-`<platInit/>`
+The value of the tag gives a hint to platform code on how to treat the attribute.

+Types
+* customer :: Value is input by customer
+* fw  :: Value is calculated by platform code
+* mrw :: Value is provided by the MRW
+* override :: Indicates that this attribute is only ever modified from its default value using lab override tools.
+Using this tag will result in memory savings for the platform and also hide it from the MRW tooling.
+* usedefault :: Value is provided as a default inside the attribute xml definition.
+This value will be used by all systems.
+The only time it would vary is with an explicit override in the lab.
+* vpd :: Value comes directly from VPD (live lookup)

+`<platInit>Type</platInit>`
+`<platInit/>` is equivalent to `<platInit>mrw</platInit>` (*Note : Will be deprecated once platforms support the various platInit tags*)

 ### writeable
 Indicates that the attribute can be written to a new value by a Hardware Procedure (HWP).
 By default, attributes are read-only.
 Note : It is unusual, though not unheard of, for an attribute to be both platInit and writeable.
-If this is the case, the written value will persist across boots.
+If this is the case, the written value will persist across boots and code updates.

 `<writeable/>`